 - Fillings: you can use a homemade jam or a good store-bought one.
 The quality will add (or subtract) from the final product.
 Quince paste, fig jam and dulce de leche are my favorites.

 - Keeping: this type of tart keeps for a few days at room temperature.
-It can be frozen too and will last, well wrapped, for a month.
+It can also be frozen and will last, well wrapped, for a month.

 Related recipes you might like: